shoes, boots, sneakers, and heels stored on wall-mounted shoe racks

 Bed, Bath & Beyond

-Depending on their length, boots have a tendency to flop over and take up a lot of unnecessary floor space.
+Depending on their length, boots tend to flop over and take up a lot of unnecessary floor space.
 To keep them in shape (literally), use rolled-up newspapers or magazines, or even old plastic bottles.

 Once you’ve got your boots standing at attention, storage becomes a lot simpler.
 You can stick them in a clear bin or individual boxes.
 The Container Store makes a transparent Boot Box for $9.99 (or $59.94 for a case of six):